Skip to main content

 Vessels, storing or docking at private property, public water, port or harbor without consent, prohibited, penalties, procedure for seizing and selling derelict vessels at public auction under certain conditions

-This bill would make it unlawful to store or leave a derelict vessel docked at any private property without the consent of the owner of the property or upon any public water or at a port or harbor in the state without the consent of the agency having jurisdiction of the water, or port, or harbor.
+• Makes it unlawful to store or leave a derelict vessel on private property without the owner's consent or on public water/at a port or harbor without the consent of the agency exercising jurisdiction.

 Subjects